Netflix/falcor/documentation/router.md

 }));
 ~~~

+Creating a new Router for each connection and throwing it away immediately after sending a response reduces the chances that we will accidentally accumulate state on the application server over its lifetime.

 Now that we have created a NetflixRouter class, we can add routes to it.
-Note that each route handler runs with the Router as its "this" object.
+Remember that each route handler runs with the Router as its "this" object.
 As a result, each route handler will have access to the userId member defined on the Router.
-Now we are ready to build the handlers for the genre list routes.
+In the next section we will see how handlers use the Router's userId member to return different values depending on which user is logged in.

+### Creating the Get Handlers for the "titlesById" Map

 ### Creating the Get Handlers for the Genre List Routes